 Real Estate Transactions

-Regularly represents regional banks in connection with the acquisition of potential branch locations and disposition of former branch locations.
+Represented regional financial institutions in connection with the acquisition of potential branch locations and disposition of former branch locations.

 Regularly represents developers and financial institutions in connection with drafting and negotiation of ground leases and real estate purchase and sale agreements.

-Regularly represents developers and landlords in connection with drafting and negotiation of lease agreements for commercial general and medical office space.
+Regularly represents developers, landlords, and tenants in connection with drafting and negotiation of lease agreements for commercial general, retail, and medical office space.

 Representative Matters (continued)